 The most fundamental natural resource and essential component of life is water, which almost covers a huge portion of the planet.
 Among this, the lakes and rivers represent 0.036 percent of the planet's total water supply [1].
 Although water is a necessary natural resource for life, its distribution and quality are less significant than quantity.
 Pollution of the riverine systems has been a great concern, which affects the lives in the rivers and the lives that depend on the rivers.
 The lack of adequate surface water quality protection measures and poor sanitation practices have made river body pollution a serious concern.
 This pollution can move up the food chain and impact lower and higher organisms, potentially resulting in Bioaccumulation [2].
 In most cases, precipitation from surface runoff and other sources such as springs, groundwater recharge, and the release of water that has been stored in natural ice and snow packs from glaciers comes into rivers through a drainage basin [3].
 The primary causes of pollution in river water are runoff from land-based activities like agriculture and the discharge of industrial and domestic effluents, which include chemicals, heavy metals, and organic pollutants.
 Rivers frequently lack enough water to dilute industrial effluents and home sewage, thus worsening the issue of water pollution [4].
 Even though some pollution comes from natural sources, human activity is mostly to blame for most pollution [5].
 Poor disposal of waste can enrich soils with potentially hazardous components.
 However certain amounts of toxic elements are transferred from the polluted soils to water systems through surface runoff and infiltration processes, which lowers the quality of the water resources.
-Hossain [6] aimed to determine the loads of both organic and inorganic pollutants in the Surma River, in which water comes from a particular industrial effluent.
+According to Nihal Poul [6], the results of the Ganga River of different parameters were within the permissible limit except pH and Dissolved oxygen (DO) which led to slightly poor water quality.
+Hossain [7] aimed to determine the loads of both organic and inorganic pollutants in the Surma River, in which water comes from a particular industrial effluent.
 River pollution disrupts the delicate food web and poses a health risk to humans by first altering the physical and chemical properties of the river and then gradually destroying the community.
-Increased pollution significantly hinders the varied applications of waterways [7].
+Increased pollution significantly hinders the varied applications of waterways [8].
 Given such circumstances, the deteriorating condition of the water eventually has an impact on human health, either directly or indirectly.
 Humans usually come into contact with contaminants (or pollutants) through ingestion, skin contact, or the food web.
-Pollutants cause malfunctioning of cells and organs [8,9].
-Studies have shown that improper waste management makes water systems more vulnerable to pollution risks [10].
+Pollutants cause malfunctioning of cells and organs [9,10].
+Studies have shown that improper waste management makes water systems more vulnerable to pollution risks [11].
+The ground water samples of Thenpennai river showed high values of Water quality index (WQI), due to high levels of physiochemical parameters.
+It was found out that the groundwater requires treatment before consumption [12].